SoftUni-Internal/interactive-content/EN/01-Arrays/00-Definition.md

 # JS Arrays and Invalid Positions

+If we attempt to assign a value to a non-existent index, JS will fill the missing elements with 'undefined' values and increase its size:

 ``` js live
 let nums = [10, 20, 30];
 nums[4] = 50; // Will resize the array